Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 A client on a zero-hours contract was effectively made redundant during lockdowns by her night shifts being taken away.
 She had considerable debt, including rent arrears, and had no phone or broadband.
 She was alone and waiting to be evicted from her home.

 Thankfully, a neighbour found out and got in touch with us and we liaised with the client via the neighbour.
-We managed to help her despite the lack of a digital connection and thanks to the intervention of a person.
+We managed to help her, despite the lack of a digital connection.

 A lack of connection and the risk of abuse